updated February 2022

 All kittens should receive FPV vaccines.

-If prophylactic administration of immunoglobulins is not possible, additional earlier vaccinations should be considered, especially if MDA is known or suspected to be poor and/or if the kitten is in a high risk situation (EBM grade I).
-If a kitten is vaccinated at or before 4 weeks of age, this should only be done using an inactivated product, and repeat vaccinations can be done at 3 to 4 week intervals until ≥12 weeks of age using inactivated vaccines or modified live vaccines.
+In high-risk situations when prophylactic administration of immunoglobulins is not possible, additional earlier vaccinations of kittens should be considered, especially if MDA is known or suspected to be poor.
+If such a kitten is vaccinated at, or before, 4 weeks of age, this should only be done using an inactivated product, and repeat vaccinations can be done at 3 to 4 week intervals until ≥12 weeks of age using inactivated vaccines or modified live vaccines.

-After the kitten primary vaccination course all cats receive an additional vaccine dose at 10 to 16 months of age; this will ensure adequate vaccine induced immunity for cats that may not have adequately responded to the primary course.
+After the kitten primary vaccination course, all cats should receive an additional vaccine dose at 10 to 16 months of age; this will ensure adequate vaccine-induced immunity for cats that did not adequately respond to the primary course.

 Random source populations with unknown vaccination histories, continuous turnover, and high risk for infections characterize most shelters.
 The cost of a vaccine is a significant management aspect; therefore, only those antigens that demonstrate a clear benefit against common and significant shelter diseases should be considered.

-Customised homologous (hyper)immune serum can be prepared and administered.
-Serum is obtained from healthy cats or from groups of animals that have recovered from a disease, whereas hyperimmune serum comes from animals that had been repeatedly vaccinated.
-The antibody content and hence the duration of protection of such sera are unknown.
+Customised homologous (hyper)immune serum can also be prepared and administered.
+Immune serum is obtained from healthy cats or from groups of animals that have recovered from a disease, whereas hyperimmune serum comes from animals that had been repeatedly vaccinated.
+The antibody content, and hence the duration of protection, of such sera are unknown.

-Vaccination schedules used and recommended for privately owned cats are appropriate for most breeding catteries.
-Queens not up-to-date on vaccinations may receive booster vaccines injections prior to breeding, to maximize delivery of MDA to kittens (Lawler and Evans, 1997; EBM grade I).
-As a consequence, the kittens from such queens may need an extra primary vaccination at 16 to 20 weeks, because of a longer persistence of MDAs.
-As stated before, routine vaccination of pregnant cats should be avoided.
+The vaccination schedules used and recommended for privately owned cats are appropriate for most breeding catteries.
+Queens not up-to-date with vaccinations can receive booster vaccine injections prior to breeding, to maximize delivery of MDA to kittens (Lawler and Evans, 1997).
+As a consequence, kittens from such queens might need an extra primary vaccination at 16 to 20 weeks, because of a longer persistence of MDAs.
+As stated before, vaccination of pregnant queens should be avoided.

 Lactation is not known to interfere with the immune response.
-However, administration of any vaccine may stress the queen and may result in a temporary deterioration of mothering ability and milk production.
+However, administration of any vaccine can stress the queen and result in a temporary deterioration of mothering ability and milk production.
 Vaccination of lactating queens should therefore be avoided.

 Allison AB, Harbison CE, Pagan I, Stucker KM, Kaelber JC, Brown JD, Ruder MG, Keel MK, Dubovi EJ, Holmes EC, Parrish CR (2012): Role of Multiple Hosts in the Cross-Species Transmission and Emergence of a Pandemic Parvovirus.
 J Virol 86, 865-872.